Research & Data

 - In the national report, New York State experienced the largest growth in the number of school districts participating in the 2016-2017 school year -- an increase of 57 school districts.

-- In New York State, 1,561 school districts — 55.4% percent of those eligible — are now participating in the Community Eligibility Provision in one or more schools.
+- In New York State, 1,561 schools — 55.4 percent of those eligible — are now participating in the Community Eligibility Provision.

 - New York State was ranked third among the top states in adding the largest number of schools, with 210 coming into Community Eligibility since the 2015-2016 school year.